zhoubozhen/LBS/data/experiment_data/README.md

 # Experimental data for the experiment result presented in Section 3.2 in the article

+***The full version of the experimental data is included in the master branch.
+The data here is just one part of the full version.***

 Here is part of the source text in Section 3.2:

 > The particle concentration measures 10,000 particles/mL when the solution is diluted.
 A hologram is captured by the image sensor, and a region with a size of 1024×1024 in the whole hologram is cropped and selected as the test data (Fig. 3(a)).
 We crop this region to 4×4 sub-holograms with the size of 256×256 and backpropagate them to get 976 reconstructed images (1800-4800 μm, interval 50 μm, shape 256×256×976).